 • Vulnerability assessment testing.
 At a minimum, annual assessments should be conducted to determine any risk posed by the ICT systems.

 • Threat-led penetration testing (TLPT).
-The standards for TLPT are still being determined, but will most likely be based on a EU framework of threat-intelligence based ethical red team testing known as TIBER-EU.
+The standards for TLPT are still being determined, but will most likely be based on an EU framework of threat-intelligence-based ethical red team testing known as TIBER-EU.
 DORA increases the requirements for TLPT to additional financial services organizations than previously required.

 • ICT-risk assessments.
 Regular identification of risks in an organization’s ICT systems that includes assessment of the business impact of operational disruption from different scenarios.
 Based on the results, they can set their risk tolerance accordingly.